 Goodbye surfboards, hello hippie artisans, sparkling ocean and jungle waterfall adventures.
-Welcome to Montezuma, a hip, colorful little beach town on the southern tip of the Nicoya Peninsula in the province of Puntarenas.
+Welcome to Montezuma, a hip, colorful little beach town on the southern tip of the Nicoya Peninsula in the provinces of Puntarenas and Guanacaste.

 Like the majority of Costa Rica’s most picturesque beaches, Montezuma started off as a quiet fishing village that began attracting artists and hippies from around the world decades ago.
 Ask anyone old enough in town and they’ll share stories of days when scraggly, long-haired visitors and nomadic families pitched tents on the area’s magnificent white sand beaches and camped out there for months on end.

 Nowadays, Montezuma continues to be an artist haven but also draws crowds of backpackers, yogis, eco-tourists, and couples.

 While Montezuma’s tranquil, pool-like waters rarely offer great surfing conditions, the beaches here are apt for swimming, snorkeling and hiking.

 What the Weather is Like in Montezuma